garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 * Identify a better way to take images to achieve an improved alignment accuracy (currently, this is a static camera on the front of the open hardware robot).
 * Use GNSS to identify what template image is required and call it from IPFS (this will need an interaction with the smart contract to get the relevant CID)
 * Create a better way to get a relevant CID from the list in the smart contract
+* A method to automatically upload a CID to the smart contract once it has been given to the user
 * Automate the pipeline so that once a current image is taken it will automatically feed through the alignment, storage and smart contract process

 ## Acknowledgements